josmar-crwdstffng/angular/aio/content/start/start-data.md

     <code-example header="src/app/app.module.ts" path="getting-started/src/app/app.module.ts" region="shipping-route"></code-example>

-    There's no link to the new shipping component yet, but you can see its template in the preview pane by entering the URL its route specifies.
+    There is no link to the new shipping component yet, but you can see its template in the preview pane by entering the URL its route specifies.
     The URL has the pattern: `https://angular-ynqttp--4200.local.webcontainer.io/shipping` where the `angular-ynqttp--4200.local.webcontainer.io` part may be different for your StackBlitz project.

 ### Configuring the `ShippingComponent` to use `CartService`